The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Acknowledgements

 \section{Acknowledgements}

-We thank David Herrera, Alice Jacques and Robert Nikutta for their assistance with the public release of the DELVE and \decade data at the Astro Data Lab.
+We thank David Herrera, Alice Jacques and Robert Nikutta for their assistance with the public release of the DELVE and \decade data at the Astro Data Lab, and the referee for helping improve the presentation of this paper.
 DA also thanks Eric Morganson for the inception of the \decade acronym.

 DA is supported by the National Science Foundation (NSF) Graduate Research Fellowship under Grant No.\ DGE 1746045.
 CC is supported by the Henry Luce Foundation and Department of Energy (DOE) grant DE-SC0021949.
 The DECADE project is supported by NSF AST-2108168 and AST-2108169.
 The DELVE Survey gratefully acknowledges support from Fermilab LDRD (L2019.011), the NASA {\it Fermi} Guest Investigator Program Cycle 9 (No.\ 91201), and the NSF (AST-2108168, AST-2108169, AST-2307126, AST-2407526, AST-2407527, AST-2407528).
 This work was completed in part with resources provided by the University of Chicago’s Research Computing Center.
 The project that gave rise to these results received the support of a fellowship from "la Caixa" Foundation (ID 100010434).
 The fellowship code is LCF/BQ/PI23/11970028.
 C.E.M.-V. is supported by the international Gemini Observatory, a program of NSF NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation, on behalf of the Gemini partnership of Argentina, Brazil, Canada, Chile, the Republic of Korea, and the United States of America.